 If you are good by now and this malware does not hit you, IT DOESN’T MEAN you are SAFE!
-The outbreak continues, and it will stay for a long time with us.
+The outbreak continues, and it will stay with us for a long time.

 What you can do to prevent infection:

-- PATCH and UPDATE your systems, make sure that all your machines are up to date not only from OS perspective but also other components like Office (one of attack vector for this malware) and supporting tools like AV software.
+- PATCH and UPDATE your systems, make sure that all your machines are up to date not only from the OS perspective, but also other components like Office (one of attack vectors for this malware) and supporting tools like AV software

 - Educate your users to NOT OPEN ATTACHMENTS from unknown addresses or not looking as legit e-mails – We’ve learned it the hard way, and this can be stopped only with education.

 Note on attachments: this is long term strategy game, but try to remove e-mail attachments from your business flow.
-If people get used to sending links to your drives on the cloud or locally, they will get more aware that attachment is something dangerous and not common.
+If people get used to sending links to your drives in the cloud or locally, they will become more aware that attachment is something dangerous and uncommon.